andrew/ultimate-awesome/README.md

 - [awesome-made-by-brazilians](https://github.com/felipefialho/awesome-made-by-brazilians) - 🇧🇷 A collection of amazing open source projects built by brazilian developers.
 - [Awesome-LLM-Compression](https://github.com/HuangOwen/Awesome-LLM-Compression) - Awesome LLM compression research papers and tools.
 - [awesome-low-light-image-enhancement](https://github.com/zhihongz/awesome-low-light-image-enhancement) - This is a resouce list for low light image enhancement.
-- [Awesome-World-Model](https://github.com/LMD0311/Awesome-World-Model) - Collect some World Models for Autonomous Driving (and Robotic, etc.) papers. .
 - [Awesome-LLM-Safety](https://github.com/ydyjya/Awesome-LLM-Safety) - A curated list of safety-related papers, articles, and resources focused on Large Language Models (LLMs).
 This repository aims to provide researchers, practitioners, and enthusiasts with insights into the safety implications, challenges, and advancements surrounding these powerful models. .
 - [awesome-ops](https://github.com/opsre/awesome-ops) - 🧰 记录每一个与运维相关的优秀项目，⚗️ 项目内表格通过 GitHub Action 自动生成，📥 当前收录项目 651 个。.
 - [awesome-libgen](https://github.com/freereadorg/awesome-libgen) - 😎 Awesome list of Library Genesis, the world's largest free library.
 - [Crypto-OpSec-SelfGuard-RoadMap](https://github.com/OffcierCia/Crypto-OpSec-SelfGuard-RoadMap) - Here we collect and discuss the best DeFi, Blockchain and crypto-related OpSec researches and data terminals - contributions are welcome.
 - [awesome-okr](https://github.com/domenicosolazzo/awesome-okr) - A curated list about OKR (Objective - Key Results).
+- [Awesome-World-Models](https://github.com/knightnemo/Awesome-World-Models) - A Curated List of Awesome Works in World Modeling, Aiming to Serve as a One-stop Resource for Researchers, Practitioners, and Enthusiasts Interested in World Modeling.
 - [awesome](https://github.com/vuetifyjs/awesome) - 🎉 The best resources related to Vuetify.
 - [awesome-websockets](https://github.com/facundofarias/awesome-websockets) - A curated list of Websocket libraries and resources.
 - [awesome-engineering-games](https://github.com/arcataroger/awesome-engineering-games) - A curated list of engineering-related video games rated Very Positive or higher on Steam.